chapmanu/ansible-workstation/README.md

   1. Ensure Apple's command line tools are installed (`xcode-select --install`).
   2. [Install Ansible](http://docs.ansible.com/intro_installation.html).
   3. Clone this repository to your local drive.
+  4. Edit the variables in `default.config.yml`.
+For details, see [Variables](#variables).
-  4. Run `ansible-playbook main.yml --ask-sudo-pass` to run all playbooks
+  5. Run `ansible-playbook mac-desktop.yml --ask-sudo-pass` to run all playbooks.

 ### Running Select Playbooks

 To only run select tagged playbooks, use the following command.
 The `--tags` flag allows you to run any number of tagged playbooks by name.
-Tag names can be found under `roles:` in `main.yml`.
+Tag names can be found under `roles:` in `mac-desktop.yml`.

-    ansible-playbook main.yml -i inventory -K --tags "homebrew,github"
+    ansible-playbook mac-desktop.yml -i inventory -K --tags "rails"

-## Configuration
-For Atom, you can customize packages to enable, install and disable using the Atom Package Manager tool `apm`.
-Add commands in `roles/homebrew/vars/main.yml` under `atom_packages`.
-If you wish to configure the Atom editor styles, create a CSS/Less file and give Ansible the path to the file in `roles/homebrew/vars/main.yml` under `atom_styling_path`.

 ## Versions